Yellow Submarine (film): Plot

-Reuniting with Old Fred and reviving the Lord Mayor, they look upon the now-miserable, grey landscape.
+Reuniting with Young Fred and reviving the apple-bonked Lord Mayor, they look upon Pepperland's now-miserable, grey landscape.
 The Beatles dress up as Sgt.
-Pepper's Lonely Hearts Club Band and steal some instruments.
-The four rally the land to rebellion ("Sgt.
-Pepper's Lonely Hearts Club Band").
-The Chief Blue Meanie retaliates by sending out the Dreadful Flying Glove, which John defeats by singing "All You Need Is Love".
-Pepperland is restored to colour as its flowers re-bloom and its residents revive.
-Ringo uses his hole to release the Lonely Hearts Club Band, and they join the Beatles in combating the Meanies' multi-headed dog ("Hey Bulldog").
-Jeremy performs some "transformation magic" on the Chief Blue Meanie, causing the Meanie to bloom roses and sadly concede defeat.
-John extends an offer of friendship, and the Chief Blue Meanie has a change of heart and accepts.
-An enormous party ensues ("It's All Too Much").
+Pepper's Lonely Hearts Club Band, steal some instruments, and rally the land to rebellion ("Sgt.
+Pepper's Lonely Hearts Club Band" and "With A Little Help From My Friends").
+The Chief Blue Meanie retaliates by sending out the Dreadful Flying Glove, which John defeats ("All You Need Is Love").
+Pepperland is restored to colour as its residents revive and flowers re-bloom.
+Ringo uses the hole in his pocket to release the Lonely Hearts Club Band, and they join the Beatles in combating the Meanies' multi-headed dog ("Hey Bulldog").
+Ringo then rescues Jeremy, who performs some "transformation magic" on the Chief Blue Meanie, causing the Meanie to bloom roses and sadly concede defeat.
+John extends an offer of friendship, and the Chief Blue Meanie has a change of heart and accepts, confessing that he is related to the Bluebird of Happiness.
+The Beatles, the Blue Meanies and the Pepperlandians then celebrate their new peace and love ("It's All Too Much").

-The real Beatles then appear in live-action, and playfully show off souvenirs from the events of the film.
-George has the submarine's motor, Paul has "a little 'love'," and Ringo has "half a hole" in his pocket (having apparently given the other half to Jeremy).
-Ringo points out John looking through a telescope, which prompts Paul to ask what he sees.
-John replies that "newer and bluer Meanies have been sighted within the vicinity of this theatre" and claims "there is only one way to go out...
-Singing!"
-The four oblige with a short reprise of "All Together Now", which ends with translations of the song's title in various languages appearing in sequence on the screen.
+The film ends with a segment featuring the real Beatles, who playfully show their souvenirs from their journey: George has the submarine's motor, Paul has "a little 'love'," and Ringo has "half a hole" in his pocket (having apparently given the other half to Jeremy, though Paul recommends to "fix it to keep his mind from wondering").
+John, looking through a telescope, tells the group, and the audience, that "newer and bluer Meanies have been sighted within the vicinity of this theatre" and that everyone will need to sing to ensure the audience escapes.
+The Beatles then lead the audience in a sing along to "All Together Now", which ends with translations of the song's title in various languages appearing in sequence on the screen.